-To truly get at what drives customer intent and choice, executives need to focus on understanding the “jobs” that customers are trying to get done in their lives.
-This approach, called jobs to be done, is based on the observation that people don’t buy simply buy products or services; they “hire” them to get important, unsatisfied jobs done in their lives.
+To truly get at what drives customer intent and buying decisions, executives need to focus on understanding the “jobs” that customers are trying to get done in their lives.
+This approach, called jobs to be done, is based on the observation that people don’t simply buy products or services; they “hire” them to get important, unsatisfied jobs done in their lives.
 In the famous words of Harvard marketing professor Ted Levitt, “people don’t want a quarter inch drill, they want a quarter inch hole.”
 Jobs represent the progress people are trying to make in specific circumstances, and typically have functional, social, and emotional dimensions.

-A “LIGHTENING BOLT”
+A “LIGHTNING BOLT”

 “It was really was like a lightning bolt for me because we had been thinking hard about how we would grow new customers, how we would want to serve them, how we would organize the university,” says Paul LeBlanc, president of Southern New Hampshire University.
-He joined about 35 other senior executives at a recent Innosight CEO summit to discuss how taking a more fundamental jobs view of customers could drive innovation and renew culture.
+He joined about 35 other senior executives at a recent Innosight CEO summit to discuss how taking a more fundamental jobs view to frame customers’ needs could drive innovation and renew culture.
 SNHU has in the past five years become the leading non-profit in digital learning and has transformed from a regional college with 4,000 students on campus into a national university with 75,000 customers of 250 online degree programs.

 A new body of research and study into jobs to be done is showing its broad potential.
 LeBlanc’s and SNHU’s story is among many in the new book Competing Against Luck, which draws on more than 15 years of research and practice by Clay Christensen, Innosight, and other thinkers like Bob Moesta.
-The book shows how leaders are using a jobs approach to give clarity not just to innovation efforts but also to help align strategy, organization, and culture around a customer-centric mission.
+The book shows how leaders are using a jobs approach to give clarity not just to innovation solutions but also to help align strategy, marketing techniques, organization, and culture around a customer-centric mission.

 Understanding Jobs to Design New Offerings